Topological Susceptibility and QCD Axion Mass: QED and NNLO corrections

 In QCD the topological susceptibility $\chi_{\rm top}$ is one of the fundamental observables describing the non-trivial properties of the QCD vacuum.
 Defined as the second derivative of the free energy with respect to the $\theta$-angle at $\theta=0$, it determines how the QCD vacuum energy depends on the CP-violating $\theta$ parameter.
 While $\chi_{\rm top}$ vanishes at all order in perturbation theory, at high temperatures its value is expected to be well reproduced by semi-classical small-instanton configurations.\footnote{ Several lattice simulations in pure Yang-Mills~\cite{Berkowitz:2015aua,Borsanyi:2015cka} and in QCD \cite{Petreczky:2016vrs,Borsanyi:2016ksw,Burger:2018fvb,Bonati:2018blm} indicate that the temperature behavior predicted by the instanton gas approximation might be valid already at small temperatures, just above the QCD transition, although the overall size of $\chi_{\rm top}$ is not yet well reproduced.} At zero temperatures such a description is not valid, and indeed in the chiral limit current algebra relates $\chi_{\rm top}$ to the chiral condensate, which is notoriously associated to renormalons rather than to a semi-classical field configuration.

 Recently the determination of $\chi_{\rm top}$ has seen a wave of renewed interest.
-Indeed, the most plausible known solution to the strong-CP problem \cite{Peccei:1977hh} involves the presence of a light pseudo-Goldstone boson, the QCD axion~\cite{Weinberg:1977ma,Wilczek:1977pj, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt}, whose mass is determined by $\chi_{\rm top}$ through the relation $m_a^2=\chi_{\rm top}/f_a^2$ (where $f_a$ is the Peccei-Quinn scale controlling the axion coupling to the Standard Model).
+Indeed, the most plausible known solution to the strong-CP problem \cite{Peccei:1977hh} involves the presence of a light pseudo-Goldstone boson, the QCD axion~\cite{Weinberg:1977ma,Wilczek:1977pj, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt}, whose mass is determined by $\chi_{\rm top}$ through the relation\footnote{Corrections to this formula are of order $m_\pi^2/f_a^2$, which are negligible given that $f_a\gtrsim 10^8$~GeV \cite{Tanabashi:2018oca}.} $m_a^2=\chi_{\rm top}/f_a^2$ (where $f_a$ is the Peccei-Quinn scale controlling the axion coupling to the Standard Model).
 Since the existence of the QCD axion could also explain the dark matter abundance in our Universe~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, a multitude of experiments are being pursued to search for this particle (see e.g.~\cite{Graham:2015ouw,Irastorza:2018dyq}).